 Basic Movement Description NVT Diagrams Major Desired Actions 4.
 A descending Spin must start at the height of the vertical and be completed as the ankle(s) reach the surface of the water.
 4.1 Stability and vertical alignment before, during and at completion of the designated rotation.
-4.2 Simultaneous rotation and descent of the body with even drop spaces to complete the spin as the ankles reach the surface of BM 10 Vertical Descent - from ank kle level the water.
+4.2 Simultaneous rotation and descent of the body with even drop spaces to complete the spin as the ankles reach the surface of the water.
 4.3 The acceptable allowance for a 180° Spin rotation is up to 1⁄4 less than/more than the required rotation.